-The Fire Protection program describes the systems and resources available to prevent and detect fire and to minimize impact from a fire event and consist of the following key elements:
+The Fire Protection Program describes the systems and resources available to prevent and detect fire and to minimize impact from a fire event and consists of the following key elements:

-- Fire and Life Safety Features;
+- Fire and Life Safety Features,

-- Inspection and Maintenance;
+- Inspection and Maintenance,

-- Fire Protection Assessment;
+- Fire Protection Assessment,

-- Fire Protection;
+- Fire Protection,

-- Housekeeping;
+- Housekeeping,

-- Minimization of Combustibles;
+- Minimization of Combustibles,

-- Ignition Source Control;
+- Ignition Source Control,

-- Impairment;
+- Impairment,

-- > Design for the Prevention and Mitigation of Fires;
+- > Design for the Prevention and Mitigation of Fires,

-- Training;
+- ➤ Training,

-- Outside Coordination; and
+- Outside Coordination, and

 - Program Assessment.

-The documented fire hazards analysis (FHA) identifies the facility fire hazards and their potential impact on worker and public safety, and asset protection.
-FHA's are available for Building 21, Building 24, and Buildings 26/28.
+The documented Fire Hazards Analysis (FHA) identifies the facility fire hazards and their potential impact on worker and public safety, and asset protection.
+FHAs are available for Building 21, Building 24, and Buildings 26/28.
+In March of 2024 an on-site inspection for the FHA was completed, and the updated document expected to be issued in 2025.

 The facility maintains a documented fire safety plan that is developed in accordance with the National Fire Code of Canada, the National Building Code of Canada and CSA N393-13, Fire protection for facilities that process, handle, or store nuclear substances.
 The fire safety plan is based on the documented FHA and ensures that measures are appropriate to the facility.
 The fire safety plan provides information on resources in the buildings, emergency procedures and actions to be taken in the event of a fire.
 It includes training, duties of designated personnel, details of maintenance procedures and fire protection measures.
-The information assists the occupants in utilizing life safety features in the buildings, ensure an orderly evacuation at the time of an emergency and provide a maximum degree of flexibility to achieve the necessary fire safety for the buildings.
-The fire safety plan was approved by Peterborough Fire Services on December 16, 2021.
+The information assists the occupants in utilizing life safety features in the buildings, ensures an orderly evacuation at the time of an emergency and provides a maximum degree of flexibility to achieve the necessary fire safety for the buildings.
+The fire safety plan was approved by Peterborough Fire Services on December 18, 2024.